hech11/LearningSandboxOpenGL/README.md

 This should contain utilities to quickly learn OpenGL, such as:

-- Reading shader files
+- Reading shader files.
-- A window context
+- A window context.
-- Input and event system
+- Input and event system.
-- Camera controllers
+- Camera controllers.
+- Debugging utilites such as logging and debugging OpenGL.
-- Imgui for quick debugging
+- Imgui for quick and live debugging.

   and (hopefully) more features soon.